MahaDev-73/Vastral/README.md

 3.  **Store the JWT** and include it in the `Authorization` header for all protected API calls (e.g., `Authorization: Bearer <your_jwt>`).
 4. Proceed to test role-specific functionalities like adding items to a cart (customer) or creating a product (seller).

-## Contributing 🤝
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-Please fork the repository and submit a pull request with your changes.
-Ensure you follow the project's coding standards and include appropriate tests.

 ## Contact 📧
 Prince Charming - [princecharming8869@gmail.com](mailto:princecharming8869@gmail.com)